-In fiscal 2010, the Company extended the lease of warehouse space in Vaassen, the Netherlands and expanded the space.
-The original lease expired on October 31, 2011 and was extended to March 31, 2013.
+In fiscal 2010, the Company extended the lease of warehouse space in Vaassen, the Netherlands, and expanded the space.
+The original lease was to expire on October 31, 2011 and was extended to March 31, 2013.
 The lease payments increased from \$20,000 per quarter to \$30,000 per quarter due to the expansion.

-License agreement- The Company entered into amendments with PST Co., LTD (PST) to both the PSG (Phosphosilicate glass) license and the PECVD (plasma enhanced chemical vapor deposition) license to expand the licenses to include one future model of the PSG dry etch systems and three future models of the PECVD system.
+License agreement - The Company entered into amendments with one of our technology partners to both the PSG license and the PECVD license to expand the licenses to include one future model of the PSG dry etch systems and three future models of the PECVD system.
 These amendments to the licenses require the Company to pay additional license fees upon successful achievement of the agreed upon specifications of each of the four new models.
 The four payments range from three hundred million South Korean Won (KRW), approximately \$230,000, to one billion KRW, approximately \$780,000, for maximum total payments of approximately \$1,420,000.
 Such payments will be recorded as additional intangibles, the cost of which will be amortized over the life of the license.
+Due to the extended amount of time to reach the agreed upon specifications it is uncertain whether these commitments will materialize.